Emmanuel-Ibekwe/BankDash/README.md

 # BankDash

-This is a bank dashboard of a fictitious bank knon as BankDash.
+This is a bank dashboard of a fictitious bank known as BankDash.

 ---